OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Vim-Tricks.md

 All Unix-like system have *vi*, but not necessarily other editors *vim* is an advanced version of vi, which supports syntax highlighting and helping software development.

+`vimtutor` launches a short but comprehensive tutorial for new learners.

 ### use vi/vim

 *vi* has three modes: